nmarrs/replenisher-task-app/README.md

 ### `npm install`

-This is required when the project is first downloaded so project can successfully run on your machine.
+This is required when the project is first cloned so the project can successfully run on your machine.

 ### `npm start`